 Pergola-Style Shelter

-For those who prioritize style, a pergola-style shelter can be a delightful choice.
+For those who prioritize style when looking for patio roof ideas, a pergola-style shelter can be a delightful choice.
 While it won’t keep out heavy rain, it’s perfect for those sunny days and adds a touch of elegance.

 Metal Roof with Integrated Solar Panels